Gruendyke Dam Removal

 The June 16, 2008 removal of half of the dam revealed something that we never could have guessed.
 For the most part, the consequences of damming our rivers are invisible.
 High temperature, concentrated pollutants and lower oxygen degrade aquatic habitat.
-But removal of the Gruendyke Dam reveled something that we could not have imagined - have a look at the river bed behind the dam!
+But removal of the Gruendyke Dam revealed something that we could not have imagined - have a look at the river bed behind the dam!
 Yes, you are looking at the Musky!

-An Emergency Clean Up coordinated by Brian Cowden, Trout Unlimited Musconetcong Home Rivers Initiative Coordinator was held on June 25th to remove the tires and other debris that was revealed under the former Gruendyke Mill Dam pool.
+An Emergency Clean Up coordinated by Brian Cowden, Trout Unlimited Musconetcong Home Rivers Initiative Coordinator was held on June 25, 2008 to remove the tires and other debris that were revealed under the former Gruendyke Mill Dam pool.
 Trout Unlimited members came out in force from several chapters to help.
 MWA Trustees and members, NJ hatchery workers, family of dam owners Rodger and Eileen Cornell and many others came out to help.
 Lunch for the volunteers was provided by the Pump House Restaurant.
 By the way, the entire project is in full view of the outside eating area at the Pump House Restaurant, 2 Highway 46 Hackettstown, NJ 07840.

 For an informative video developed by the Hydropower Reform Coalition on the environmental and social impacts of dams on our waterways go to www.dameffects.org